ThatStella7922/ThatStella7922/README.md

 I also have some knowledge of Unix-like systems and will know how to get around on pretty much any OS (but just don't make me use i3)

-### help i am going insane trying to find an RTX 3080 at MSRP

 Yae Sakura is best waifu imo

 ## Favorite things